mikegcox/vintagemoto/pages/02.notes/it-is-not-possible-to-be-half-way-into-this-sport/item.md

 I though of asking Pixel Works to make something for me, but decided against is as they don't know what sort of abuse MX bikes go through.
 I did not want to go back to Evo-MX or Decal Works in California because it can be a pain to import.
 The shipping, duty, exchange and taxes make the price unpredictable so I decided to find a Canadian company.
 I found [Ride Industries](http://www.rideltd.com) in BC and talked to them on the phone.
 I find the seat on the RM-Z250 to be quite comfortable and I don't want to re-cover it just for aesthetic reasons so I had the idea to make a hybrid.
 Use the vintage 1984 look but use the 2013 colours.

+Alan at Ride Industries seemed to get exactly what I was talking about and said the artwork would be included in the very reasonable price.
+A few days later I got an email with the couple samples to choose from.
+I made my choice and then asked if he could include my logo on it too.
+I sent the artwork for my logo and about 30-mintes later I had the sample you see below.
+This is perfect for this Vintage Moto guy.

 ![](rmz250-2015-cox.jpg?cropResize=800,800){.img-responsive}
 ### So this is what I have.
 I think it will look awesome especially when the two bikes are beside each other.